 +Do you have Customer Care agents that speak languages other than English?

 We do!
 Mountain West Financial has on-demand Interactive Voice Response (IVR) available over the phone en español, and a full Customer Care Team of Spanish-speaking members.
-And for those who have a preference outside of English or Spanish, we happily offer verbal translations in more than 95 languages.
+And for those who have a preference outside of English or Spanish, we happily offer verbal translations in more than 200 languages and regional dialects.
 De nada!
 (That’s Spanish for, “No Problem!”)
 We also make and accept calls through the federal Telecommunications Relay Service (TRS) to accommodate customers with hearing or speech disabilities.

 +What other resources can you suggest for assistance?